amaximov/Shapes-API/documentation/data-model.md

 `volume` | `integer`<br> The default volume setting for the instrument, based on the `preset`.
 Ideally, volume is ignostic to the choice of `preset`.
 Potentially related to the song's volume profile described by `audio.volume`. |

 ```
+# Schema

-# Example of an instrument record
+# Example record
 ```

 ### Original iPad App Instrument Settings
-The `ipad_instrument` schema describes settings for the sampler instrument included in the original Shapes iPad App from 2012-2013.
+The `ipad_instrument` model describes settings for the sampler instrument included in the original Shapes iPad App from 2012-2013.

 ipad_instrument ||
 --- | --- |